Healthcare of Excellence in Africa

 What is ANME?

-The African Network of Medical Excellence (ANME) is an initiative comprising of EMERGENCY together with more than a dozen African health authorities to develop an integrated network of Medical Centres of Excellence across the continent, affirming the right of every human being to access free, high-quality medical care.
+The African Network of Medical Excellence (ANME) is an initiative comprising of EMERGENCY together with representatives and authorities from across Africa to develop an integrated network of Medical Centres of Excellence across the continent, affirming the right of every human being to access free, high-quality medical care.

 In a region marked by decades of conflict and underfunded health infrastructure, ANME fosters stronger relationships between the countries involved through reciprocal healthcare collaboration that addresses regional needs.
 Two tracks—the direct expansion of the network’s facilities, in tandem with EMERGENCY-hosted conferences and workshops between African health ministries—ensure the ongoing development of ANME as a replicable and sustainable project for improving the continent’s health systems.

-- Free healthcare is the essential prerequisite for providing prompt treatment to anyone in need.
+- Free healthcare as the essential prerequisite for providing prompt treatment to anyone in need.

-- Medical excellence guarantees high clinical standards and promotes the training of qualified healthcare professionals, research development and local healthcare systems.
+- Medical excellence to guarantee high clinical standards and promote the training of qualified healthcare professionals, research development and local healthcare systems.

 ANME Facilities